-In today’s competitive legal environment, a professionally designed and executed content marketing strategy can help lawyers and law firms reinforce their position as a thought leader within their industry, retain existing clients, and attract qualified prospects.
+In today’s competitive legal environment, a professionally designed and executed legal marketing program focused on content marketing for law firms can help you reinforce their position as a thought leader within your industry, retain existing clients, and attract qualified prospects.

-Many law firms ask, what is content marketing and how will it benefit my firm?
+Many attorneys and lawyers ask, what is content marketing for law firms and how will it benefit my practice?

 According to the Content Marketing Institute, a useful definition is: